 - Magento is used by over 250,000 businesses worldwide.
 Over 60 million websites are powered by WordPress

 - Magento and WordPress both are available in over 50 languages, which includes the 12 most popular languages of the world: Chinese, English, Portuguese, Spanish, Arabic, French, Spanish, Urdu, Russian, Bengali, German, and Japanese.
 The community of Magento and WordPress particular and open-source platform, in general, are crowded and powerful.

 Reference of statistics:

-From some statistics above, you can see that it is inconsequential when comparing between WordPress and Magento, Magento just focuses on eCommerce meanwhile WordPress website develop in all aspects.
+From the statistics above, you can see that it is inconsequential when comparing WordPress and Magento, Magento just focuses on eCommerce; meanwhile WordPress website develop in all aspects.
 Both of the platforms may appear some similar points like open source, include Content Management System (CMS) and ease of customizing.
-Choosing Magento or WordPress in particular and among many platforms, in general, are important because it will manage and shape the site you want to build.
+Choosing Magento or WordPress in particular and among many platforms, in general, are essential because it will manage and shape the site you want to build.

-First, Magento is a successful eCommerce platform, it is reasonable when Magento is trusted by many big companies.
-If you are looking for building an online business, this platform is for you, huge extensions in store with a large community.
+First, Magento is a successful eCommerce platform.
+It is reasonable when many big companies trust Magento.
+If you are looking for building an online business, this platform is for you, huge extensions in-store with a large community.
 Statistics of users’ satisfaction and data of profit, payback investment are very positive.
 All of it to prove that Magento is a great eCommerce platform to use

 Magento and WordPress Integration